 But for right now, 3,840x2,160 is what matters.
 If you want to dive in more, check out:.

 Ultra HD is almost entirely just about this increase in resolution.
 Resolution is just one part of a good picture, however,.
 What's far more interesting is high dynamic range, or HDR, which we'll get to in the next section.

 Can you even see the difference?

 Most people, myself included, would rather just call it 4K.
 Yes, this isn't strictly accurate, but I'm not nearly pedantic enough to care.
 Some are.
 Also, 4K is easier to type and say.
-We did a poll, and most people agree with me.

-For the record the Consumer Electronics Association, the closest the U.S. TV industry has to an authority in this matter, sees "4K Ultra HD" as a "legitimate use" in line with its guidelines.
+For the record the Consumer Electronics Association, the closest the US TV industry has to an authority in this matter, sees "4K Ultra HD" as a "legitimate use" in line with its guidelines.
 That catchall term, or some variation thereof, appears to be what most TV makers are using, at least for now.

 Got a question for Geoff?
-First, check out all the other articles he's written on topics like why all HDMI cables are the same, LED LCD vs. plasma, active versus passive 3D, and more.
+First, check out all the other articles he's written on topics such as why all HDMI cables are the same, LED LCD vs. OLED, why 4K TVs aren't worth it and more.
 Still have a question?
-Send him an e-mail!
-He won't tell you what TV to buy, but he might use your letter in a future article.
-You can also send him a message on Twitter @TechWriterGeoff or Google+.
+Tweet at him @TechWriterGeoff then check out his travel photography on Instagram.
+He also thinks you should check out his sci-fi novel and its sequel.

 Editors' note, November 8, 2016: Originally published in 2014, this article was updated with the latest information and a new headline.